-So I kept looking and found a few interesting ideas on the Internet such as Ben Wilber’s tutorial using django to secure access.
-I learned a lot from that but unfortunately did not want to use django as I already had my user credentials in an OAuth system I could use and integrating OAuth into Django, although possible, is just overkill.
+So I kept looking and found a few interesting ideas on the Internet such as Ben Wilber’s tutorial using nginx and a Django app to secure access.
+I learned a lot from that tutorial but unfortunately I did not want to use Django as I already had my user credentials in an OAuth system I could use and integrating OAuth into Django, although possible, is just overkill.

-I combined the ideas from a number of sites, including Ben Wilber’s I mentioned above, into my own solution and voila, I now have a home-based RTMP live streaming server with authentication that I can share with friends and family.
+For my solution I combined the ideas from a number of sites, including Ben Wilber’s I mentioned above, into my own local application and voila, I now have a home-based RTMP live streaming server with authentication that I can securely share with friends and family.

 The technologies I used to build this solution include:

-- nginx built from source in order to support more features than found in the stock releases
+- nginx built from source needed to support more features than found in the stock releases

-- RTMP encrypted streaming using the nginx rtmp module but unlike most solutions, mine uses OAuth to validate the users and control access to the keys
+- RTMP encrypted streaming with the nginx rtmp module but unlike most solutions, use OAuth to validate the users and control access to the keys

-- A simple python Flask application to link it all together
+- Then I wrote a simple python Flask application to link all the pieces together

-- and to quickly store user access credentials I brought in Redis as a credential caching server
+- and to quickly access user credentials I use Redis as a credential caching server

-Once all put together it turns into a simple solution that valid users of my cloud server can take advantage of to both publish streams and to watch.
+Once all put together it turns into a simple solution that valid users of my cloud service can use to both publish and watch live video streams.
 Of course this is not what everyone would want, but it is good enough for my purposes and might perhaps give someone a clue for configuring their own service.

 In the next few posts I will cover fundamentals to building my solution.
 I do not expect anyone to simply take the examples and run with them as I will likely forget to include little details that glue it together, such as a needed Ubuntu dev package used to build the nginx server.
-But hopefully there will be enough information to get someone started down their own path far enough to figure out the rest.
+But hopefully there is enough information to get someone started down their own path far enough to figure out the rest.